jabarszcz/intro_to_fp/PITCHME.md

 ---
 ### Currying

-- In Haskell, we generally work with unary functions
+- In Haskell, we generally work with unary functions.

-- In order to handle multiple arguments, we return a function that consumes the next argument
+- In order to handle multiple arguments, we return a function that consumes the next argument.

-- Currying allows for a nicer, uncluttered code, and eases composition
+- Currying makes composition simpler, allowing for nicer code.

 +++
-#### Currying : A Haskell Example
+#### Currying : Example

 ```
 > let foo arg1 arg2 = arg1 + arg2